seanshahkarami/probe-memory-model/README.md

 That implies it already set `y = 1` hence `r2 = y = 1` which contradicts what we observed.

-Hence, thus our system cannot follow this simple model.

 ### rb - Read buffering

 Probes whether reads can be buffered until after another procs writes.